 Pictured from left to right: Donna Horn, Justin Agus, Barb Buys, Chris McNabb, dana middleton, Ruby Luke

 Rain Country Dance Association is truly a member-driven organization!
 Learn more about some of our members, and their roles as volunteers, below.
+You can read a little bit more about our history and community in this 2023 article from the Seattle Department of Neighborhoods.
 If you're a member interested in learning about current volunteer opportunities, click here.
 To become a member, click here.

 DONNA (SHE), BOARD PRESIDENT

 Donna started dancing at the Timberline in 1990.
 She describes, that like many people, in the beginning she went dancing 6 days a week!
 Line dancing got her addicted because she didn’t have to worry about stepping on others’ feet, but soon enough she took West Coast Swing lessons with a girlfriend she met dancing.
 You’ll still find her dancing with us nearly every Tuesday and Friday she is in town.